dinitheth/BioChain/README.md

 1.  **File Upload**: Users must be able to upload molecular data files (.pdbqt, .sdf, .out) via a drag-and-drop interface.
 2.  **Dashboard View**: The system must display a searchable and filterable list of all jobs with key metrics (Docking Score, Status).
 3.  **Visualization**:
-    *   The system must render a 3D representation of the molecule.
+    *   The system must render a 3D representation of the molecule with full mouse interaction (rotate X/Y, pan, zoom).
-    *   The system must render charts comparing binding affinities and molecular properties.
+    *   Users can toggle visual aids like Hydrogen Bonds and background modes.
+    *   Users can export the current molecular view as a high-quality PNG.
 4.  **AI Analysis**: The system must query an LLM with specific docking parameters and display the generated textual analysis.
 5.  **Wallet Integration**: Users must be able to connect a crypto wallet.
 6.  **Verification**: Authenticated users must be able to trigger a transaction that links a Job ID to a blockchain transaction hash.